Babar Azam: 2021–present

-Babar Azam captained Pakistan in the 2022 ICC Men’s T20 World Cup.
+Azam captained Pakistan in the 2022 ICC Men’s T20 World Cup.
 In the semi-final against New Zealand on 9 November, he scored 53 runs off 42 balls and, alongside Mohammad Rizwan (57 off 43 balls), shared a crucial partnership that guided Pakistan to chase 153/3 in 19.1 overs, winning by seven wickets.
-In the T20 World Cup final on 13 November 2022, Babar Azam scored 32 runs off 28 balls as captain, but Pakistan were defeated by England, who chased 138/5 to win by five wickets with six balls remaining, leaving Pakistan as runners-up.
+In the T20 World Cup final on 13 November 2022, Azam scored 32 runs off 28 balls as captain, but Pakistan were defeated by England, who chased 138/5 to win by five wickets with six balls remaining, leaving Pakistan as runners-up.

-National Stadium, Karachi, where Babar has scored centuries in all three formats of the game.
+National Stadium, Karachi, where Azam has scored centuries in all three formats of the game.

-On 14 April 2023, in the first T20I against New Zealand, Babar played in his 100th T20I match, becoming the third Pakistani player to so.
+On 14 April 2023, in the first T20I against New Zealand, Azam played in his 100th T20I match, becoming the third Pakistani player to so.
 On 15 April 2023, he claimed his third T20I century, scoring 101 runs off 58 balls, becoming the first captain to score three centuries in T20Is.
 He led his team to a 38-run victory over New Zealand in the second T20I, becoming the joint player to secure most wins in T20Is as captain (42).

 On 5 May 2023, during the 4th ODI against New Zealand, he became the fastest batter in the history of ODI cricket to score 5000 runs in terms of inning (97), in the same match he scored his 18th ODI century becoming the fastest to do so.
 Pakistan won the match by 102 runs and under his captaincy Pakistan became no. 1 ODI team after 33 years.

-On 30 August 2023, Babar Azam became the fastest player to score 19 One Day International centuries, achieving the feat in just 102 innings.
+On 30 August 2023, Azam became the fastest player to score 19 One Day International centuries, achieving the feat in just 102 innings.
 He broke the previous record held by Hashim Amla, who reached the milestone in 104 innings.
-Babar achieved this record during the 2023 Asia Cup, where he scored 151 runs against Nepal.
+Azam achieved this record during the 2023 Asia Cup, where he scored 151 runs against Nepal.

 On 15 November 2023, Azam resigned from captaincy in all formats following Pakistan's disappointing World Cup campaign.
 However, he was reappointed as Pakistan's limited overs captain on 31 March 2024.

 In May 2024, he was named the captain in Pakistan's squad for the 2024 ICC Men's T20 World Cup tournament.
 On 1 October 2024, Azam resigned from the limited overs captaincy for a second time citing his workload and his desire to focus on his batting.

-On 13 October 2024, Babar Azam became the fastest Asian batter to reach 11000 runs in international cricket.
+On 13 October 2024, Azam became the fastest Asian batter to reach 11000 runs in international cricket.